 Getting your SMART Visa looks like a straightforward process.
 If you live in Thailand, you need to go to the One-Stop Service Center for Visas and Work Permits, change your visa type, and then extend your SMART Visa as needed.

 If you live outside of Thailand, you’ll need to go to your nearest Thai embassy or consulate to get your SMART Visa.

 Extending Your Visa

 Extending your SMART Visa is the same process as applying for the visa.
-Every one- to four years, depending on your SMART Visa type, you’ll need to apply for endorsement.
+Every one to four years, and depending on your SMART Visa type, you’ll need to re-apply for the visa.

 What to Do Next

 If you’re interested in applying for one of the SMART Visas, we can start an application online.